Large Pond Liner Installation Guide

 - The delivery of the pond liner: Most large pond liners should be rolled up nicely on a pallet or rolled up on a core.
 Often it is important to wrap a pond liner in a protective layer of geotextile/felt, this helps prevent the puncturing of the liner.
-Although many pond liner materials are quite puncture and tear resistant, they can still be damaged in transit.
+Although many pond liner materials and hdpe liner materials are quite puncture and tear resistant, they can still be damaged in transit.
 Protecting the liner as much as possible can be the difference between installing a liner in a day or having to wait to get it patched when you have everything lined up and ready to go.
 Ask the pond liner manufacturer you are purchasing from if they do this to ensure you receive your pond liner undamaged.

 When receiving the pallet, roll, or box, be sure to inspect it before signing for it.
 If the liner has been damaged by the shipping company they may be held responsible and may pay for any damage done to the liner.
 If you sign for your package before inspecting the liner and allow the shipping company to leave it, can often be difficult to prove the damage was done before you received the liner.
 If the liner is purchased on a core or pallet, often equipment is needed on site to unload the liner material.
 If there is no unloading equipment available, requesting a lift gate that can lower the liner to the ground is often needed.

 It is important that if a fork lift is being used that the forks are used in between the slats of the pallet, or if a core is being used, that a carpet puller (a metal shaft) can be used to pull the liner out by the inside of the core and not the outside.
 Trying to pick up a liner wrapped on a core by lifting underneath the core almost never works and will most likely damage the liner.